Road Trip Northern Spain: Coast and Mountains (5–7 Days)

 Day 1: Bilbao

 Leave the car in a car park and spend the day in Bilbao on foot.
 The Guggenheim, the Casco Viejo and the Mercado de la Ribera are all walkable.
-Bilbao is a working city, not a resort, and it is better for it — the pintxos bars in the old town are among the best in the Basque Country.
+Bilbao is a working city, not a resort, and it’s better for it — the pintxos bars in the old town are among the best in the Basque Country.

 Day 2: San Sebastián